 These locations were spread out over 2 different visits to San Francisco over 4 years.
 So, the experiences were different.
 These are all the locations I shot; and some others I know of that I didn’t shoot.

-Over in Marin Headlands, this is a local favourite location to take pictures of the Golden Gate Bridge from.
+Over in Marin Headlands, this is a local favourite location to take Golden Gate Bridge pictures.
 You get high enough that if there’s fog you might get the bridge poking through the top.
 It can be epic.

 Myself, I got stuck and had to shoot my pictures before getting to Hawk Hill.
 The road to the view point was closed because of the government shutdown, and I had to walk.
 I settled for a location about 500m before the hilltop.
 And, to be honest, I kind of got there a little late for the blue light.
 But, I still got this image.